shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/world-generation-ore.md

 The `int` parameter of `GameRegistry.registerWorldGenerator` is the weight of our mod's world generator.
 This usually doens't matter, however, if you're experiencing issues with other mods interfering with your world generation, you may want to change this.

-Now, if you create a new world and search around for a bit, you'll bet able to find a deposit of our Copper Ore!
+Now, if you create a new world and search around for a bit, you'll be able to find a deposit of our Copper Ore!

 You may want to play around with the vein size and chances settings until you achieve the desired concentration of ore per chunk.